-Schematically, a workflow involving an integration with a TA system looks like this:
+Schematically, a workflow involving an integration with a shipping platform looks like this:

 This is what the workflow looks like in more detail:

-- An order is placed in the Ongoing WMS.
-This can either be done manually, or the order can arrive automatically via an integration with an ERP or web shop.
+- An order is placed in Ongoing WMS.
+This can either be done manually, or the order can be sent to Ongoing WMS via an integration with an ERP or web shop.